Hexheld/hexheld-docs/MD/Pilot16.md

 Flags:

 - `--IH--DC` - Not modified.
-- `S-------` - Set if the truncated quotient is negative, cleared if not.
+- `S-------` - Set if the quotient written to `B`/`HL` is negative, cleared if not.
 This directly copies its highest bit.
 Unpredictable if a division by zero attempted to be performed.
 - `-Z------` - Set if a division by zero attempted to be performed, cleared otherwise.
 - `----A---` - **Auto-Index Using Data Segment**
 - `-----V--` - Set if the quotient is outside the 8-bit unsigned (`DIVU`) or 16-bit signed (`DIVSW`) range, cleared otherwise.
 Unpredictable if a division by zero attempted to be performed.